miyakawataku/fluent-plugin-sensu/README.md

 is determined as below.

 1. `ttl` option (highest priority)
+  * In seconds.
 2. or N/A (lowest priority)
+  * It means no expiration detection is performed.

 #### `handler` or `handlers` to process check results